Booking

 Les Européens français

-What could be more motivating than making a resolution to learn a new foreign language?
-Being able to communicate with other people and discovering a new culture bring a sense of joy that more than compensates for the effort that needs to be put in and the challenges that need to be overcome while you’re learning.
-With some 7,000 languages in the world, we’re spoilt for choice when it comes to choosing one.
-But, objectively speaking, are some languages easier to learn than others?
-Or does it all depend on the native language and culture of the learner?
-Is it possible to group modern languages into families or categories based on their similarities?
-What is it that makes us think that one language is more difficult than another?
+Is there anything more motivating than deciding to learn a new living language?
+Being able to communicate with others and discovering a new culture are joys that more than make up for the effort and challenges involved in learning.
+With over 7,000 languages spoken worldwide, it’s hard to choose!
+But objectively speaking, are some languages easier to learn than others, or does it all depend on the student's native language and cultural background?
+Can languages be grouped into families or categories based on similarities?
+What makes us say one language is harder than another?

-In Europe, the first language family we can identify is Romance languages: French, Italian, Portuguese, Spanish, Occitan and Catalan are all in this group.
-Then there are Germanic languages such as German, English, Dutch, Swedish, Danish, Icelandic and Norwegian.
-The Slavic languages (Russian, Polish, Ukrainian, Slovenian, Serbian, Belarusian, Bulgarian, Czech, and so on) make up another important family.
-In addition to these majority languages, the European language family tree also includes Celtic languages (Welsh, Breton, Irish, etc.), Baltic languages (Latvian, Lithuanian) and Finno-Ugric languages (Finnish, Estonian and Hungarian), as well as Greek and Albanian.
+On one hand, we have the Romance languages like French, Italian, Portuguese, Spanish, Occitan, and Catalan.
+Then come the Germanic languages such as German, English, Dutch, Swedish, Danish, Icelandic, and Norwegian.
+The Slavic languages (Russian, Polish, Ukrainian, Slovenian, Serbian, Belarusian, Bulgarian, Czech...) form another major family.
+Alongside these dominant languages, Celtic languages (Welsh, Breton, Gaelic...), Baltic languages (Latvian, Lithuanian), Uralic languages (Finnish, Estonian...), Greek and Albanian complete the inventory of European language families.

 Previous